johandrevwyk/STCustomModels/README.md

 # SharpTimer Custom Models

-This plugin allows you to allow custom models to VIP users using SharpTimer
+This plugin allows you to add and give access to custom models for VIP users using SharpTimer (there is also an option to make it public)

 # Requirements